DIY vs Machine Shop

 To ship engine parts to and from a shop is expensive, and won't get any cheaper.
 It also exposes parts to damage if not packed and shipped properly.

-Machine Shop Problems
+Machine Shop Complaints

 I've heard more than a few bad stories regarding the quality of machine shop work.